 Why might you share my personal information with third parties?

-We will only share your personal information with the following third parties for the purposes of processing your application: other Quotient group companies, any recruitment company you apply to us through and the third party provider of our recruitment database 3D MarComms Limited.
-All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
+We will only share your personal information with these third parties to process your application: other Quotient group companies, any recruitment company you apply to us through and the third party provider of our recruitment database 3D MarComms Limited.
+All our third-party service providers and other entities in the group must take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
-We only permit them to process your personal data for specified purposes and in accordance with our instructions.
+We only permit them to process your personal data for specified purposes and under our instructions.

 Sometimes we need to share your health information with an occupational health organisation to help us in assessing your suitability for a role, or how we can make appropriate adjustments to take into account a health condition you may have.
 Before we share such information we will get your explicit consent.